 Plan Administration.
 Our board of directors or a committee appointed by our board of directors consisting of at least two individuals administers the 2011 Plan.
 To the extent permitted by applicable law, the administrator may delegate to officers or employees of the company group (or committees thereof) the authority, subject to terms determined by the administrator, to perform such functions as the administrator determines to be appropriate, but awards granted to any person or entity who is not an employee of the company group must be expressly approved by the administrator.
-Subject to the provisions of the 2011 Plan, the administrator has full and final authority to (i) select eligible persons to become participants, (ii) grant awards, (iii) determine the type, number of shares subject to, and other terms and conditions of, and all other matters relating to, awards, (iv) prescribe award agreements (which need not be identical for each participant) and rules and regulations for the administration of the 2011 Plan, (v) construe and interpret the 2011 Plan and award agreements and correct defects, supply omissions, and reconcile inconsistencies, (vi) suspend the right to exercise Awards during any period that the administrator deems appropriate to comply with applicable securities laws, and/or subsequently extend the exercise period of an award by an equivalent period of time, (vii) make all other decisions and determinations as the administrator may deem necessary or advisable for the administration of the 2011 Plan by persons or entities who are residents or primarily employed or providing services outside of the United States.
+Subject to the provisions of the 2011 Plan, the administrator has full and final authority to (i) select eligible persons to become participants, (ii) grant awards, (iii) determine the type, number of shares subject to, and other terms and conditions of, and all other matters relating to, awards, (iv) prescribe award agreements (which need not be identical for each participant) and rules and regulations for the administration of the 2011 Plan, (v) construe and interpret the 2011 Plan and award agreements and correct defects, supply omissions, and reconcile inconsistencies, (vi) suspend the right to exercise Awards during any period that the administrator deems appropriate to comply with applicable securities laws, and/or subsequently extend the exercise period of an award by an equivalent period of time, (vii) make all other decisions and determinations as the administrator may deem necessary or advisable for the administration of the 2011 Plan.
+The administrator also may adopt procedures and sub-plans as necessary or appropriate to permit participation in the 2011 Plan by persons or entities who are residents or primarily employed or providing services outside of the United States.
 The administrator may approve a repricing of awards without additional stockholder consent.
 The administrator's actions will be final, conclusive, and binding on all persons.